 "Health Services and the Covid Task Force have worked closely to provide the safest environment for students.
 We have worked together to ensure that students are tested regularly and that any students that are not feeling well are assessed and cared for by the clinical team in Health Services.
 We have implemented video visits as a method to be able to "see" students.
 We video visit regularly with all students in isolation in order monitor their progress and order any medications that might be necessary.
 We are also fully open for in-person visits for students who have non-covid health concerns."

 Health Services Medical Director

-"This past semester on campus truly spoke to strengths of everyone's character, not just students.
+"The University’s response to the pandemic truly speaks to the strength of everyone's character, not just students.
 To be a student during this time is to truly become a Charger—to care about the community and others around you."

 President, Undergraduate Student Government Association (USGA)